 but the person rescinding the contract shall not be liable for any costs or expenses in respect of the transaction.

-[Section 75 amended by No. 55 of 2004 s.
+[Section 75 amended: No. 55 of 2004 s.
 1040 and 1044.]

 76. Persons who are not to be involved in administration of retirement villages